 - Freeze-Frame Bonus: The Doctor makes a big deal out of the fact that Mia is "only 27 years old."
-However, if you look at all the articles shown, a couple other members of the crew, Yuri and Roman, are only 25.
-For Yuri's, it's pointed out in the article that he is the youngest member of the crew.
+However, if you look at all the articles shown about the other members of the crew, Yuri is also 27 and Roman is 25.
+For Roman's, it's pointed out in the article that he is the youngest member of the crew.

 - Glass-Shattering Sound: The zombies' roars cause the glacier to crack.

-- A God Am I: The Doctor seems to be resembling the Master more at this point.
-A much nicer Master, to be sure, but still far darker and morally questionable than before.
-He also starts thinking of himself as the Time Lord Victorious and talking in such a way that suggests he thinks all of time and space is going to bend to his will.
-For those who didn't get the point, bear in mind that the Doctor's comment about how the laws of Time will obey him is eerily similar to the Master's old Catch Phrase of "I am the Master, and you will obey me!".
+- A God Am I: The Doctor starts thinking of himself as the Time Lord Victorious and talking in such a way that suggests he thinks all of time and space is going to bend to his will.
+For those who didn't get the point, bear in mind that the Doctor's comment about how the laws of Time will obey him is eerily similar to the Master's old Catch Phrase of "I am the Master, and you will obey me!"

 - Go Mad from the Revelation: